-WMDT initiated broadcast operations in the Salisbury area on April 11, 1980.
-It was a primary ABC station with a secondary NBC affiliation.
-It was the brainchild of the late J. Paul Audet, a television pioneer who spent some of his early years in the Albuquerque, New Mexico and Charleston, South Carolina markets.
-With his son, James R. Audet, equity and debt financing of approximately $3,500,000 was raised to construct and operate the station.
-In its early years of operation, WMDT won AP and UPI awards for its then innovative ENG efforts.
-Brechner Management Company, through its Delmarva Broadcast Service subsidiary, bought the station in 1982.
-In 1992, the station became a sole ABC affiliate carrying that network's programming as well as a mix of syndicated shows; this left the Salisbury region without an NBC affiliate until 2014, when WRDE-LD affiliated with that network.
-For the 22 years that followed, cable systems in the region aired NBC programs via the network's stations in Baltimore (WMAR-TV until January 1995, then WBAL-TV), Philadelphia (KYW-TV until September 1995, then network-owned WCAU), or Norfolk (WAVY-TV), depending on the location.
+On April 11, 1980, WMDT began broadcasting in the Salisbury region.
+It was an ABC affiliate with a secondary NBC affiliation.
+It was the idea of the late J. Paul Audet, a television pioneer who worked in the Albuquerque, New Mexico and Charleston, South Carolina markets.
+To build and manage the station, he and his son, James R. Audet, secured around $3,500,000 in stock and loan finance.
+WMDT received AP and UPI honors for its unique ENG efforts in its early years of operation.
+Brechner Management Company purchased the station in 1982 through its Delmarva Broadcast Service subsidiary.
+The station became the lone ABC affiliate in 1992, broadcasting ABC programming as well as a mix of syndicated shows; this left the Salisbury area without an NBC affiliate until 2014, when WRDE-LD became an NBC affiliate.
+For the next 22 years, cable systems in the region broadcast NBC shows via the network's stations in Baltimore (WMAR-TV until January 1995, then WBAL-TV), Philadelphia (KYW-TV until September 1995, then network-owned WCAU), or Norfolk (WAVY-TV).